vuongducphuong/documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 Configuration --> Settings` and enabling the :guilabel:`Quotation Builder` feature.

 .. note::
-   If necessary, Odoo automatically activates the :doc:`Website </applications/websites/website>` app when enabling this feature.
+   If necessary, Leansoft automatically activates the :doc:`Website </applications/websites/website>` app when enabling this feature.

 Select a template by going to :menuselection:`Sales --> Configuration --> Quotations Templates` and